ActiveState/doozerconfig/README.md

   - API: `Monitor` doesn't take a revision argument anymore.
 Instead it uses the one passed to `Load`.

+  - API: `Monitor`'s callback function accepts a new `Change` struct.

 - **Sep 25, 2012**: